-This Community Health Profile aggregates data on the sociodemographics, maternal and child health, infectious disease, and mortality of American Indians and Alaska Natives (Al/ANs) in the Helena UIH service area.
+This Community Health Profile aggregates data on the sociodemographics, maternal and child health, infectious disease, and mortality of American Indians and Alaska Natives (AI/ANs) in the Albuquerque UIH service area.
 The data in this report are five-year estimates from 2013 to 2017.

-Key findings show that urban American Indians and Alaska Natives (AI/AN) frequently experience higher proportions of poverty and inequities in mortality, disabled status, and access to health insurance when compared to their non-Hispanic White (NHW) counterparts.
+Key findings show that urban American Indians and Alaska Natives (AI/AN) frequently experience higher proportions of poverty and inequities in employment, education, deaths due to homicide, and infant and maternal mortality when compared to their non-Hispanic White (NHW) counterparts.
 We acknowledge the role colonization has had on Indigenous communities and the health indicators listed in this report.